 Only books can be put on hold.
 CDs & DVDs cannot be placed on hold.

 Faculty are responsible for securing necessary copyright clearances with regard to curricular materials (course reserves, classroom readings, etc).
-The reserves process requires your signature on a copyright compliance form.

 Below, you will find some resources to help guide you through the process of understand what your rights as an educator are with regard to fair use and copyright law: